Skip to main content

 Basic Features

-These headphones are a nice pair to receive for free, and while it's challenging to find detailed specs online, here’s what I gathered:
+These headphones are a nice pair to receive for free, and while it's challenging to find detailed specs online, here’s what I gathered regarding their functionality:

 Sound Quality